MicrosoftDocs/quantum-docs/articles/hybrid-computing-concepts.md

 To make current quantum hardware more robust against error and noise, *logical qubits* can be used.
 Logical qubits are created using multiple physical qubits to encode and protect quantum information.
 However, because multiple qubits must be used to create one logical qubit, the overall number of qubits that can be used for computations is reduced.
 As the ability of hardware to support more physical qubits increases, so will the fault tolerance capabilities.

-In addition to using logical qubits, errors in quantum computations can be mitigated by using techniques such as multiple measurements, designing algorithms that reduce the number of operations needed, or adjusting parameter on quantum gates to reduce the impact of noise.
+In addition to using logical qubits, errors in quantum computations can be mitigated by using techniques such as multiple measurements, designing algorithms that reduce the number of operations needed, or adjusting parameters on quantum gates to reduce the impact of noise.

 ## Error correction and fault tolerance

 Error correction and fault tolerance are critical aspects of quantum computing, as qubits are more prone to errors than classical bits due to the delicate nature of quantum states, and highly fault tolerant systems are needed to achieve the full benefits of [distributed hybrid quantum computing](xref:microsoft.quantum.hybrid.distributed).
 In classical computing, errors can be corrected by adding redundancy to the computation and using error-correction codes.
-However, traditional error-correction techniques aren't directly applicable to quantum computing, as they rely on being able to repeat the computation multiple times, which isn't possible in quantum computing due to the no-cloning theorem.
+However, traditional error-correction techniques aren't directly applicable to quantum computing, as they rely on being able to repeat the computation multiple times, which isn't possible in quantum computing due to the [no-cloning theorem](xref:microsoft.quantum.concepts.pauli#the-no-cloning-theorem).

 *Floquet codes* are a new class of error correction codes that respond to noise and errors dynamically, instead of traditional correction codes that protect against static errors.
 For more information, see [Error correction with Floquet codes](https://www.microsoft.com/research/blog/azure-quantum-innovation-efficient-error-correction-of-topological-qubits-with-floquet-codes/).

+## Hybrid algorithms

+VQE

+QAOA